 Marketers should always identify and remember whom they are targeting and this obviously includes having awareness about what language their target audience speaks.
 For instance, you may be always left wondering why your US-based organization found little to no customer interactions with Spanish-speaking followers when in fact you never gave them the platform to interact with you, by solely concentrating on English as the medium for communication.
-This could be easily avoided by hiring the services of a Multilingual call centre that offer Spanish call centre services.
+This could be easily avoided by hiring the services of a Multilingual call center that offer Spanish call center services.

 Similarly, an Indian-based company with a potential client base in France and Spain for herbal and organic products may have been left unexplored due to the absence of multilingual customer support in the form of a French call centre